vmihailenco/taskq/README.md

-# SQS & IronMQ clients with rate-limiting and call once
+# SQS & IronMQ clients with rate limiting and call once

 ## Installation